Japanese Antique Ivory Brooch

 Dimensions: 2-1/8”l x 1-1/2”w x 1/2” thick

-The Okina, the happy old man of wisdom and joy, is a distinguished character in many Noh dramas.
-It is exceptionally detailed from the rounded eyebrows, expressive open slits for his eyes, the abstract pattern of the deeply carved wrinkles around the forehead and cheeks.
-It has a soft smile of the deity symbolizing the country and the world at peace, bountiful harvests, long lives, and prosperity of the current and the future generations.
-His chin has a long beard flowing to the other side, and makes him easily recognizable.
+The Okina, the happy old man of wisdom and joy, is a distinguished character in many Noh dramas and folklore.
+It is exceptionally detailed from the rounded eyebrows, expressive open slits for his eyes, and the abstract pattern of the deeply carved wrinkles around the forehead and cheeks.
+It has the soft smile of the deity symbolizing the country and the world at peace, bountiful harvests, long lives, and prosperity of the current and future generations.
+His chin has a long beard flowing to the other side which makes him easily recognizable.
 Okina is unique in that it is the only performance in which the actor puts on the mask after he has appeared on stage.

-Condition: This beautifully detailed ivory brooch is light to wear but quite large, in perfect original condition, beautifully patinated, with a 1900s "barrel clasp" on the back, (This type of fastener gets its name from the tiny barrel that is found on one end of the metal attachment to lock it in place), with the signature of the artist, (Shosai Tsuda), who is from Taurumachi, Osaka and lived from 1878-1928.
+Condition: This beautifully detailed brooch is light to wear but quite large, in perfect original condition, beautifully patinated, with a 1900s "barrel clasp" on the back, (This type of fastener gets its name from the tiny barrel that is found on one end of the metal attachment to lock it in place), with the signature of the artist, (Shosai Tsuda), who is from Taurumachi, Osaka and lived from 1878-1928.
+The signature is an indicator of its age and was made before 1947.